akaboyo/portfolio-profile/README.md

 #### EDUCATION
 ##### Institute of Chartered Accountants of Nigeria | Accounting Technician Scheme (ATS)	            2004-2006

-#### WORK EXPERIENCE
-##### The West African Examinations Council (NIGERIA) 	April 2011 – Present
-Senior Examinations Officer (Accounts)
--	Developed monthly operating statements, controlled expenditure, and monitored budgets to prevent operational deficits and ensure financial accuracy.
--	Managed the preparation of capital and overheads annual budgets, and consolidated financial reports for multiple branches to align with the strategic plan.
--	Automated the payment processes for staff, examiners, and supervisors, resulting in a 20% improvement in efficiency and effectiveness.
--	Collaborated with cross-functional teams to optimize operational workflows, reducing budget deficits by 15% for five(05) years consecutively.
--	Analyzed monthly revenue and expenditure returns , providing actionable insights to senior management for business decision-making and budget planning.
--	Prepared monthly Cash-Books and Bank Reconciliation Statements resulting in timely update of financial records and achieving monthly KPIs.
--	Automated the process of staff expenses verification leading to fraud detection of $10,000.
--	Collaborated with Tax Consultants for processing of Tax returns (Staff PAYE, WHT) to avoid regulatory penalties.

 #### Skills & Tools
 -  Data Visualization: Power BI, Tableau, Power-point presentation
 -  Data Analytics: Excel, Power Query, (DAX), Python, R